Chart Color Schemes

 Narellan Vale features high concentrations of family households, with a fairly typical median household size

-Family households comprise 84.1% of all households, including 45.0% couples with children, 22.9% couples without children, and 15.3% single parent families.
-Non-family households account for the remaining 15.9%, with lone person households at 14.8% and group households comprising 1.1%.
+Family households account for 84.1% of all households, consisting of 45.0% couples with children, 22.9% couples without children, and 15.3% single parent families.
+Non-family households make up the remaining 15.9%, with lone person households at 14.8% and group households comprising 1.1% of the total.
 The median household size is 3.0 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households